Enrica Lexie case: Between India and Italy

 On 16 February 2012, the Italian ambassador in Delhi, Giacomo Sanfelice di Monteforte, was summoned to the Indian Ministry of External Affairs where an official protest was lodged.
 The next day, then-Indian External Affairs Minister S. M. Krishna informed the Italian Foreign Minister that the fishermen were unarmed and posed no threat.
 The filing of murder charges against the marines by the SIT on 18 May 2012 prompted Italy to recall its ambassador.
 In December 2012, the Indian Ambassador was summoned to the Italian Foreign Ministry and informed of Italy's "strong disappointment and profound bitterness" with the Indian Supreme Court on the question of jurisdiction.
 In addition, Terzi and Deputy Foreign Minister Staffan De Mistura mentioned that legal and political-diplomatic initiatives would be initiated.
 Italian media reports claimed that Italy might pursue India in the International Court of Justice.

 On 11 March 2013, a dispute erupted after Italy reneged on its promise to return the marines to India.
 The Italian Prime Minister later reversed this decision.
 According to Italian Prime-Minister Mario Monti: "The government decided, also in the interests of the marines, to maintain the commitment taken when they were granted leave to take part in the elections to return to India by 22 March".
-Italian and Indian officials have hinted that the marines if convicted, could serve the rest of their jail term in Italy under provisions of a bilateral prisoner exchange treaty.
+Italian and Indian officials hinted that the marines, if convicted, could serve the rest of their jail term in Italy under provisions of a bilateral prisoner exchange treaty.

 On 20 February 2014, the Italian authorities were informed that a live bullet was found in the mailbox of the Indian Embassy in Rome.
 India demanded that Italy guarantee the safety of its embassy staff in compliance with the Vienna Convention on Diplomatic Relations.

 On 24 April 2014, Italian Foreign Minister Federica Mogherini told the Italian legislature that unless India cooperated by negotiating an end to the case, Italy would seek international arbitration.
 On 4 June 2014, India's Minister for External Affairs Sushma Swaraj argued Mogherini's proposal would amount to political interference in matters before Indian courts.